chuckrector/svelte-styling-intro/README.md

 * The `build/` directory contains all of the build output.
 * The `public/` directory is where files are served from, similar to `localhost.imvu.com`.
 Some files are copied into here from both the `code/` and `build/` directories.
 * `s/build` will build the project, part of which includes "deploying" into `public/`.
 * `s/dev` will build the project and start a dev server at http://localhost:8000 that will auto-rebuild and refresh the page as you save changes to files.
-It implements primitive "hot modules reloading".
+It implements primitive "hot module reloading".

 # Svelte styling intro